DrLina/Shopify-AMP-Theme/README.md

 # Development Plan
 Version 0.1 has been completed and currently supports a single-product layout.
 We are working on supporting other popular layouts for Shopify merchants.

+Other Shopify-AMP apps including reviews, notices are on the way.

 # Testing Website
 Our sample website is launched at https://www.babysocks.uk/.